 The Public Records Officer will describe why each withheld record or redacted portion of a record is exempt from disclosure.

-- There is no charge for inspecting public records
+- There is no fee for inspecting public records.

-Payments must be made payable to the Office of the Clerk of the Council.
+Payments must be made payable to the King County Treasury.

-Cash and Checks are currently the only accepted forms of payment.
+Cash, checks, and money orders are currently the only accepted forms of payment.

 Third Party Notification – In the event that the requested records contain information that may affect the rights of others and may be exempt from disclosure, the Public Records Officer in accordance with RCW 42.56.540 may, prior to providing the records, give notice to such others whose rights may be affected by the disclosure, including providing a copy of the request.